geresz001/google-homepage/README.md

-I am beginning to recreate the google homepage.
+I am beginning to recreate the google homepage!